Sleeping Bags

 Why This Gear Matters

 Sleeping bags are rated for survival, not comfort — add 10–15°F to the rating for actual comfort.
 Down is lighter and compresses smaller; synthetic insulates when wet.
+The bag is only half the bed: a foam pad, inflatable sleeping pad, or air mattress (plus a pump) keeps the ground from stealing heat.
 Mummy bags are efficient; rectangular bags offer room to move.

 | Tier | Product | Why We Like It | Price | |